 A well-prepared olive should have a clean acceptable aroma, with fruity and spicy characteristics.
 The aroma will give a good indication of how the processing was managed as most of the volatile components are a result of the fermentation process.
 Any off-odour should not be present.

 The taste and flavour of a food product is quite subjective – it depends on what the taster is accustomed to.
 Often, a consumer not accustomed to olives will usually prefer a more delicate product, however once hooked, they may seek out products with a lot more flavour; the natural olive flavour in particular.

 A quality table olive should display a balance between the natural flavour of the fruit, the natural lactic acid and added salt and vinegar.
 The acid produced by the fermentation should be perceived as pleasant and fully integrated with the fruit flavours, and therefore far more appealing than acid that has been added to the final product.
 Table olives should also display pleasant levels of salt, bitterness and/or sweetness.

 An olive should have a degree of firmness in the flesh, without being tough or woody.
 The skin of the fruit should not be too tough, and the flesh should be crisp and detach from the pit quite readily.
 The texture of an olive is determined by numerous factors, mainly the fruits' ripeness when harvested, and variety.
 The methods of processing will then play an equally important role, which may either maintain the texture of the fruit or compromise it.

-The Perth Royal Olive Awards are Western Australia's primary industry event, showcasing the premium quality of olive products produced in the state and providing excellent media attention to the Olive Industry.
+The Olives WA Olive Awards Winners are Western Australia's primary industry event, showcasing the premium quality of olive products produced in the state and providing excellent media attention to the Olive Industry.

-Click 2019 Results Booklet to view the results.
+Click 2021 Olive Awards Results Booklet to view the results.